top of page

 - Note 2: This folder is typically not in the operating system PATH, so just keep that in mind if you're trying to run the Bicep binary outside of the Azure CLI commands.

-This will show the version of the Bicep binary that's been downloaded by the az cli.
+Shows the version of the Bicep binary that's been downloaded by the az cli.

 If there is a newer version available, then this will download the latest version of the Bicep binary and it will overwrite the old binary.

-This will remove the Bicep binary that was downloaded by the az cli.
+Removes the Bicep binary that was downloaded by the az cli.

-az bicep build, decompile, publish, etc.
+az bicep build, build-params, decompile, decompile-params, format, generate-params, lint, publish

 These commands operate the same way as the Bicep CLI commands.